 During your first treatments on Level 1, the treatment area may feel quite warm (your circulation is poor).
 The more treatments you do, the less warming sensation you will feel.
 This is good.
 As the warmth lessens from treatment to treatment, this means your circulation is improving.
 Better circulation means improved blood flow all the time, not just during treatments.
 When you feel very little warmth during a treatment, it is time to move up to the next power level.
 Moving through the levels is not a race.
 You are supposed to move through the levels slowly.
 Before moving up to the next level, make sure you can feel almost no warmth on the previous level.
 Most people never get to Level 3.
 Moving up in levels too quickly actually works against you, because it's less effective.

-The BFST® device is not designed to work like a heating pad.
-While it will get warm, it will not get hot like a heating pad does.
-You should not feel "hot heat" during your BFST® treatments.
-If you do, this is either a sign of possible internal inflammation (meaning you should discontinue BFST® treatments and focus on relieving the inflammation with cold) or you need to use the BFST® Wrap on a lower level.
+The BFST® device should not be hot when used properly.
+While it will get warm, you do not want it hot.
+Think 'Healing Pad', rather than 'Heating Pad'.
+If it does feel hot, use the Wrap on a lower level.
 Less is more when it comes to heat and BFST® treatments.
 Less heat means a more effective treatment.
-This is because heat forms a barrier, making it harder for your soft tissues to receive the benefits of the BFST® device.
+This is because too much surface heat causes blood to pool at the skin which forms a barrier to deep penetration, making it harder for your soft tissues to receive the benefits of the BFST® device.
 The more subtle the warmth, the more effective the treatment will be.

 For optimal results, do 3-4 full (20 minute) BFST® treatments per day.
 Since the effects of each 20 minute treatment last for up to 4 hours afterwards, it's best to spread your treatments out over the course of your day.